The Bankrate promise

 Lending institutions may require the collateral’s value to match the loan’s amount.
 For a $50,000 loan, you would need collateral worth $50,000.

-However, since the value of some assets, such as property and equipment, is subjective, the bank may place a lower value on the collateral than you would.
-If this happens, you must come up with additional collateral, increase the amount of your down payment or accept a reduced loan amount.
+But since the value of some assets like property and equipment is subjective, the bank may place a lower value on the collateral than you would.
+If this happens, you must come up with additional collateral, increase your down payment or accept a reduced loan amount.

 4. Compare lenders and loans

-There are options for secured business loans beyond large national banks like PNC Bank and small, community banks and credit unions.
+There are options for secured business loans beyond large national banks like PNC Bank, small community banks and credit unions.
 Online lenders also offer secured term loans, lines of credit and other business loan products.